Micky1979/Clover-Configurator-Pro/README.md

 Mind that Xcode must be installed and its clt selected.

 ## Additions
-Under the view menu you will find confortable aving a text to data encoder/decoder, a hex to base64 encoder/decoder The boot-log viewer and the NVRAM editor
+Under the view menu you will find confortable having a text to data encoder/decoder, a hex to base64 encoder/decoder The boot-log viewer and the NVRAM editor
 The NVRAM editor is cool and can help you editing or understand your NVRAM in a clear way.